Demeter-Norbert/node-app-manager/README.md

 └───────────────────────────┼──────────────────────────────────┘
                             │
 ┌───────────────────────────▼──────────────────────────────────┐
-│                       Docker Engine                          │
+│              Docker Engine (rootless in production)          │ │                                                              │
-│                                                              │
 │   ┌──────────────┐  ┌──────────────┐  ┌──────────────────┐   │
 │   │  custom      │  │  custom      │  │   custom         │   │
 │   │  image       │  │  image       │  │   image          │   │
 │   │  container   │  │  container   │  │   container      │   │
 │   └──────────────┘  └──────────────┘  └──────────────────┘   │
 └──────────────────────────────────────────────────────────────┘
                             │
                On crash → ntfy.sh push alert
 ```

-The backend runs as a single FastAPI process.
-The `NodeAppManager` class wraps the Docker SDK and is shared across all API routes.
-The Docker event listener runs on a separate thread via `run_in_executor` and uses `run_coroutine_threadsafe` to schedule notifications onto the main event loop without blocking it.
+In production the backend binds only to `127.0.0.1:8000` and is never directly exposed to the network.
+All traffic enters through Nginx on port 80.
+The frontend uses relative URLs (`/api/...`) so the browser always calls the same origin — Nginx handles the routing transparently.
+WebSocket connections use `window.location` to derive the correct host automatically, so no hardcoded URLs exist anywhere in the frontend.
 ---

 ## Tech Stack